Skarsnik/QUsb2snes/README.md

 ## SNES classic (called also SNES mini)

 Only tested with Super Metroid.
+This also only work with the native emulator (called canoe), if you use RetroArch on your snes classic, please refer to the RetroArch section.

 Enable the SNES classic support on the device menu.